G0RELLA/gorella_base/lecture/index.md

 [here](https://g0rella.github.io/gorella_overview/).

-Within these pages, we provide the basic elements needed to implement the GORELLA framework on your project.
+Within these pages, we provide the basic elements needed to implement the GORELLA framework on your lecture.

 ## What's all this now?

 GORELLA stands for "Generalizable Outline for Realistic Empirical Life Science Lectures and their Applications".
-It is a framework aimed to improve openness and sustainability in scientific teaching/training, and thus ultimately increase the success rate of projects.
+It is a framework aimed to improve openness and sustainability in scientific teaching and training.
-GORELLA is designed to help you prepare and supply project content in a way that it is [FAIR](https://en.wikipedia.org/wiki/FAIR_data) for as many people as possible.
+GORELLA is designed to help you prepare and supply lecture content in a way that it is [FAIR](https://en.wikipedia.org/wiki/FAIR_data) for as many people as possible.

-You can use the following sections to organize the content of your project:
+You can use the following sections to organize the content of your lecture:

 * [GORELLA - an overview](https://g0rella.github.io/gorella_base/overview.html)